ringlej/ptxdist/doc/daily_work.rst

 ^^^^^

 The main source file of your library.
-Keep in mind to mark all functions with the DSO\_VISIBLE macro you want to export .
+Keep in mind to mark all functions with the DSO_VISIBLE macro you want to export.
 All other functions are kept internaly and you cannot link against them from an external application.